Viral Video Shows Melania Trump’s Strange Reaction To Ivanka After Her RNC Speech

 “Yikes!
 Who do you think @FLOTUS hates more, @realDonaldTrump or @IvankaTrump?” tweeted writer and filmmaker Andy Ostroy.

 Ivanka had been given a prime slot at the RNC, introducing her father before he accepted the Republican Party’s nomination for president on Thursday night.
-As The Hill noted, she defended her father in a fiery speech in which she also defended his confrontational personality and his use of Twitter to attack opponents.
+As The Hill noted, she praised her father in a fiery speech in which she also defended his confrontational personality and his use of Twitter to attack opponents.
 The interaction with her stepmother took place just before Trump spoke, as the three stood together on stage.

-Some commenters noted that the interaction appeared to hint at animosity between Melania and Ivanka following reports of bad blood between the two.
-As The Inquisitr noted, recent reports have hinted at a rivalry between the two.
-According to The Daily Mail Melania had been recorded complaining both about her husband and his adult children, including remarks that were particularly critical of Ivanka.
+Some commenters noted that the look appeared to hint at tensions between Melania and Ivanka, and followed reports of bad blood between the two.
+As The Inquisitr noted, recent reports have hinted at a rivalry taking place behind the scenes.
+According to The Daily Mail, Melania had been recorded complaining both about her husband and his adult children, including remarks that were particularly critical of Ivanka.

 The report cited a source connected to an upcoming tell-all book from Melania’s former friend and staffer, Stephanie Winston Wolkoff, who said that the first lady started having problems with her husband’s oldest daughter shortly after moving into the White House.